2 T butter, unsalted

 Spoon Mage Notes:

 Yes, you have permission to use a little more cheese.
-It will be more like curds inside instead of creamy, but it will be extremely delicious.
-Do consider adding more cheese to the top as it adds to the volume of seriously browned cheese goodness.
-Should you have overdone it a bit (but can you?), you may need to use a paper towel to dab off some of the oil from the cheese while it sets.
-It will still be delicious.
+It will be very thick inside instead of creamy, but it will be extremely delicious.
+Do consider adding cheese to the top as it adds to the volume of seriously browned cheese goodness.
+Technically it will no longer be scalloped if you top it with grated cheese (it will be au gratin), but I won’t tell if you won’t so I’ll put that in the directions.

 Slice the potatoes after the sauce is made.
 This way you can keep an eye on the volume in your casserole dish and not waste any potatoes by slicing too many.
 You want the entire thing to be about 3/4 inch from the top of the dish.
 If it is closer, be sure to put a piece of foil underneath to catch the drippings.